 Train times from Padang Besar to Kuala Lumpur.

 |Padang Besar||Kuala Lumpur||Train||Service|

-- Buy train tickets for travel from Padang Besar to Kuala Lumpur.
+- Buy train tickets from Padang Besar to Kuala Lumpur.

 Train services to Padang Besar depart from Hua Hin Railway Station.